skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 | wrong_tag_oos                                                                                                              | 0.58      | 0.72   | 0.64     | 136     |
 | wrong_tags_aoos                                                                                                            | 0.30      | 0.69   | 0.42     | 99      |

 We expect cleanlab to perform even better once our model test accuracies improve.
-Cleanlab wont be very useful if the model is already performing poorly.
+Cleanlab wont be very useful if the model is performing poorly even on a clean dataset.

 ## Minimizing tagging errors at source

 Here are some recommendations we found useful to prevent future tagging noise.

-* Proper onboarding session + 1-2 review sessions *with the annotators*
+* Proper onboarding session + 1-2 review sessions with the annotators to clear doubts.

-* Tagging Guidelines - To define proper intent classes [add info on mutual exclusivity and supporting tags, tradeoff between complexity and number of tags]
+* Tagging Guidelines - For single label classifiers, the labels must be mutually exclusive.
+Extra tags can be added for model analysis purposes, but these should be separated out from the intent classes.
+For eg. background speech, noise, silent speech etc.

-* Examples for exceptional cases - Tracking these would be helpful for designing/modifying intent definitions in the future. [add examples]
+* Examples for exceptional cases - Tracking these would be helpful for designing/modifying intent definitions in the future.

-* Inter-annotator agreement type tagging is helpful for long-term test sets.
+* [Inter-annotator agreement](https://corpuslinguisticmethods.wordpress.com/2014/01/15/what-is-inter-annotator-agreement/#:~:text=Inter%2Dannotator%20agreement%20is%20a,decision%20for%20a%20certain%20category.) type tagging is recommended for long-term test sets.
 Test sets serve as metrics for future plans and hence should have no label noise.
 Set up separate tog jobs for every annotator (2-3).
-Each instance would eventually get X tags (X is the number of annotators). [add reference]
+Each instance would eventually get X tags (X is the number of annotators).